jcmturner/mfaserver/README.md

 Enrole and validate users with one-time passwords based on RFC 6238 (TOTP).
 The MFA Server implements a ReST interface for applications to consume in order to add multi-factor authentication security.

-The MFA server can enrole a user, storing a unique TOTP secret for each use in a Hashicorp Vault instance.
+The MFA server can enrole a user, storing a unique TOTP secret for each user in a Hashicorp Vault instance.
 Calls to the ReST API can then also be used to validate a one time password provided for that user.

 ## Prerequisites
 Hashicorp Vault (https://www.vaultproject.io/) is needed as the backend store for the MFA secrets.
 The Vault instance will need to implement AppId authentication (https://www.vaultproject.io/docs/auth/app-id.html).